FAA finalizes and opens for comment its plan for the return of Boeing’s 737 MAX

 These pilots had allowed the plane to gather too much speed, which increased the forces on the tail and jammed it in position.
 The pilot couldn’t budge the manual wheel.

-In the FAA’s new instructions, that critical checklist is significantly updated.
+In the FAA’s new instructions, that critical checklist is significantly updated with warnings never given to the Ethiopian pilots.

 First, pilots are instructed that before hitting the cutoff switches they need to use the main electric stabilizer thumb switches on the control column to adjust the jet’s pitch and reduce the forces on the tail.